simular-ai/Agent-S/OSWorld.md

     return character.isupper() or character in set('~!@#$%^&*()_+{}|:"<>?')
 ```

+📌 **Note**: If in case, your VM encounters an issue with "The root file system on <path> requires a manual fsck", reset the VM to the previous snapshot.

 With these changes, you should be able to get up and running with VMWare, DesktopEnv, and OSWorld! 😊